Loading…

 Tejas Ladhani

-Software Engineer 2, Motorola Solutions Inc
+Software Engineer II, Motorola Solutions Inc

 Tejas Ladhani is a Software Engineer at Motorola Solutions, architecting Agentic AI for mission-critical public safety.
 He specializes in high-stakes systems where security is foundational and downtime has real-world consequences, from unifying enterprise identity layers to slashing...
 Read More →